liyibai123/GastricCancer_Metabolomics_BIOFIRE/README.md

-# BIO-FIRE: Hybrid Metabolomics Framework for Gastric Cancer Diagnosis
+# Hybrid Metabolomics Framework for Gastric Cancer Diagnosis

 This repository contains the R source code and analysis workflow for the manuscript:
 **"Multi-phase hybrid metabolomics framework identifies clinically applicable plasma signatures for early detection of gastric cancer"**.